ChainArgos/dashargos-research/project-research/README.md

 It is plausible we have the marketing and partner & advisor wallets backwards.
 That would mean they have incurred a lot of marketing expenses and stiffed (or never had) partners.
 It does not really matter which happened.

+In more complex cases you may need to look downstream from these wallets.
+Or if it really matters which is marketing and which is the partner wallet we would need to look further.
+But for the purposes of an intro this is a reasonable place to stop.